GottaPhish/moodle-tool_mutenancy/README.md

 ## Known Limitations

 - Only the latest Moodle™ 4.5.x releases to be supported in 2025.
-- Supported databases: PostgreSQL, MySQL, or MariaDB
+- Supported databases: PostgreSQL and MariaDB (MySQL Server is not recommended, but it may work)
 - Tenant-specific appearance settings may not display correctly in the Moodle Mobile App.

 ---